Getting life insurance with type 1 diabetes

 How expensive is life insurance with type 1 diabetes?

-Monthly premiums for life cover are based on some basic things like, your age, how much cover you want, type of cover, and length of the policy.
+Monthly premiums for life cover are based on some basic things like, your age, how much coverage you want, type of cover, and length of the policy.
 Ultimately there are lots of ways to keep the costs down but don’t pay more than you need to.

 Often, people with medical conditions like type 1 diabetes, don’t get the best rates, and that’s not fair.
 Simply by doing some research and speaking to an adviser who knows about your condition and underwriting, you’ll have a far bigger chance of getting the cover you need for less.